o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/configuration.md

     #include <Source/AutoGen/AutoComponentTypes.h>
     ```

-1. Edit the `<ProjectName>Module` constructor to create the component descriptors, allowing Multiplayer components to be registered.
+1. Edit the `<ProjectName>Module` constructor to create the component descriptors, which allows Multiplayer components to be registered.
     ```cpp
     MultiplayerSampleModule()
         : AZ::Module()